scailfin/flowserv-core/docs/configuration.rst

 API
 ---

-The following environment variables control the configuration of the **ROB** API.
-Note that the RESTful web services that provide access to the API via HTTP requests can use additional configuration parameters.
+The following environment variables control the configuration of the **ROB API**.
+Note that the RESTful Web services that provide access to the API via HTTP requests can use additional configuration parameters.

 The base directory where all API-related files are stored is specified using  the environment variable **ROB_API_DIR**.
 The default value is ``.rob``.